What is organisation?

 Manage your time

-- Time management is the ability to plan out and utilise your time to optimise your productivity and ensure successful completion of tasks.
-For tips on improving how you manage your time, have a look at our resource on time management.
+- Time management is the ability to plan out and utilise your time to optimise your productivity.
+For tips on improving how you manage your time, have a look at the resource on time management.

 Mono-task

-- Focus on one-task at a time.
+- Preferably focus on one task at a time.
 When studying, most of us are tempted to multi-task, rapidly switching from task to task, as it feels as though we are getting more done.
-However, research often shows that multi-tasking tends to decrease our productivity, meaning we actually end up achieving less.
-Avoid the temptation to check emails or social media, or move on to other tasks, until you complete the task at hand.
+However, research shows that multi-tasking tends to decrease our productivity, meaning we actually end up achieving less.
+Alternately, if you need some multi-tasking to add variety to your workload, do so but be aware of potential traps.

 Organise your data